Plants in pots

 Lechenaultia ‘Mango’

-We planed this small shrub, 30cm x 50cm, with fine light green foliage and many orange flowers over a long period in a pot in August 2023.
+We planted this small shrub, 30cm x 50cm, with fine light green foliage and many orange flowers over a long period, in a pot in August 2023.
 Tolerant of moderate frost once established.

 Lechenaultia tubiflora ‘Lip Stick’